TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 method :php:`redirect()`, but you can directly set a URL respectively URI as string, e.g. `<html><head><meta http-equiv= "refresh" content="0;url=http://example.com/foo/bar.html"/></head></html>`.
 With this, you have all the freedom to do what you need.
-Returning a :php:`ForwardResponse()` does a redirect of the request to another action on the spot, just as the other two redirect methods.
-In contrast to them, no new request-response-cycle ist started, though.
-The request object is only updated with the details concerning action, controller and extension, and then passed back to the dispatcher for processing.
-The dispatcher then passes on the actual :php:`Request` object to the appropriate controller.
+Returning a :php:`ForwardResponse` object redirects the request to another action, just as the other two redirect methods do.
+In contrast to them, no new request-response cycle is started, though.
+The request object is updated with the details concerning the action, controller and extension.
+It is then being passed back to the dispatcher for processing.
+Then the dispatcher passes on the actual :php:`Request` object to the appropriate controller.
 Here, too, applies: If no controller or extension is set, the actual context is kept.